tpwres/teczki-polskiego-wrestlingu/content/a/grand-timeline.md

 #### 2015

 * WWE holds their [last show](@/e/wwe/2015-04-15-wwe-live.md) in Poland to date.
 * Don Roid, DDW's owner is forced to travel hundreds of kilometers from Rzeszów to Gdańsk to oversee the organization.
-He gets tired of it, sells the ring and folds down DDW.
+He quickly gets tired of it, sells the ring and folds down DDW.
 * The buyers of that ring are a group of his wrestlers, including Pawłowski.
-They start a new organization called [Kombat Pro Wrestling](@/o/kpw.md).
+They start a new organization called [Kombat Pro Wrestling](@/o/kpw.md), and co-opt nearly the entire former roster of DDW.
 * Two backyards in Kuyavia combine their forces: one from Toruń and one from Grudziądz.
 They become [Dream Factory Wrestling](@/o/dfw.md) and obtain a proper ring.

 #### 2016

 * Dream Factory Wrestling holds their first events in and around Toruń.
 They meet Maniac Zone Wrestling when the latter are invited to perform on a Mexican-themed festival in Włocławek.
 * KPW holds their first Godzina Zero (_Hour Zero_) event in August.
 This would become their annual supershow.
 * Also in August, [Rob Scaffold](@/w/rob-scaffold.md) from the Warsaw backyard group that started in 2010, appears for Dream Factory Wrestling.
-He would soon bring more friends there.
+He will soon bring more friends there.

 #### 2017

 * KPW finds a permanent venue in [Klub Atlantic](@/v/atlantic-nh-gdynia.md), and holds a show as part of SzlamFest, a pop-culture and comics convention
 * DFW wrestler [Revage](@/w/rafael-kid.md) trains with MZW and appears on their December show.
-That same show also features future stars [Amisz](@/w/axel-fox.md), [Kuba Kamiński](@/w/jacob-crane.md), [Bartosz Borowsky](@/w/boro.md).
+That same show also features the debuting [Amisz](@/w/axel-fox.md), [Kuba Kamiński](@/w/jacob-crane.md) and [Bartosz Borowsky](@/w/boro.md).
-* The Warsaw-area backyard, PpW, manage to build an actual wrestling ring, though undersized.
+* The Warsaw-area backyard, PpW, manages to build an actual wrestling ring, though undersized.
+It is Rob Scaffold who came up with the design, and a local welding workshop assembles the metal structure.

 #### 2018

+* A group of wrestlers from MZW's locker room creates [The Greens](@/a/the-greens.md).
+Amisz, Kamiński and Borowsky among them.

 #### 2019

-* Pawłowski quits KPW.
+* Pawłowski quits KPW, reportedly due to disagreements over his character.
+But he has other plans.
 * MZW finds a new home in Wrocław: [Czasoprzestrzeń](@/v/czasoprzestrzen.md), holds three shows there.

 #### 2020

-* The backyard group from Warsaw, known as [PpW](@/o/ppw.md), goes pro and holds their first show, [Brawl For The Puppies](@/e/ppw/2020-02-15-ppw-brawl-for-the-puppies.md)
+* The backyard group from Warsaw, known as [PpW](@/o/ppw.md), goes pro and holds their first show, [Brawl For The Puppies](@/e/ppw/2020-02-15-ppw-brawl-for-the-puppies.md), donating all gate profits to dog shelters in the area.
-* COVID-19 hits, lockdown ensues, and all wrestling is cancelled for more than a year.
+* COVID-19 hits, lockdown ensues, and **all wrestling is cancelled** for more than a year.
 * Pawłowski announces a new organization, entices many wrestlers to join it, draining the rosters of both MZW and KPW.
 Due to lockdowns however, their first show is postponed.

 #### 2021

 * Still under COVID restrictions, MZW records six episodes of wrestling and releases it on YouTube.
-The series is a championship tournament for their vacant championship.
+The series is a tournament for their vacant championship.
 * With the restrictions lifted, PpW is invited to Poznań to perform as part of a craft beer festival.
 * KPW holds their first show after an 18-month long hiatus.
 * [Prime Time Wrestling](@/o/ptw.md) is revealed to be Pawłowski's new organization, and they hold their first event in October, in Chorzów.
 Among their roster, we find the aforementioned Amisz as [Axel Fox](@/w/axel-fox.md), Borowsky as [Boro](@/w/boro.md), and Kamiński as [Jacob Crane](@/w/jacob-crane.md).